How to arrange a consultation?

 Mr. Konan will assess you clinically and arrange appropriate investigations before discussing your treatment options with you in detail.
 If you then decide to have surgery, he will be happy to undertake this for you.

 Mr. Konan will assess you clinically and arrange appropriate investigations before discussing your treatment options with you in detail.
 Physiotherapy may be necessary as a part of your treatment whether or not you decide to have surgery.
-Mr Konan will be happy to refer you to a physiotherapist service.
+Mr Konan will be happy to refer you to a physiotherapist service or direct you to the best online resource for you to pursue self initiated physiotherapy.

 More about knee arthroscopy/ keyhole

-Knee arthroscopy or keyhole is a surgical procedure where the surgeon uses special instruments and camera to visualise the inside of your knee and repair, resect or reconstruct parts of the knee.
-Common conditions treated with arthroscopy are meniscal tears, cartilage lesions, removal of loose bits of cartilage and ligament reconstructions.
-Knee arthroscopy can also be used to diagnose painful knee conditions that are not amenable to diagnosis with scans or Xrays.
+Knee arthroscopy or keyhole is a surgical procedure where the I will use special instruments and camera to visualise the inside of your knee and repair, resect or reconstruct damaged parts of the knee.
+Common conditions treated with arthroscopy are meniscal tears, cartilage lesions, and ligament reconstructions.
+Knee arthroscopy can also sometimes be used to diagnose painful knee conditions and make important decisions about management that are not amenable to diagnosis with MRI scans or Xrays.

 What is meniscus tear?